 In my previous blog of the series, we explored what metadata is and how it is used to add context to unstructured data or files, adding value where data is unable to be searched and governed, or even when you are not sure what is contained within the data.

-In this blog, I will further explore the challenges that can be faced when dealing with metadata.
+In this article, I will further explore potential challenges when dealing with metadata.

 Differing semantics and ontology

-When you are dealing with large amounts of data stored in departments, subsidiaries or even data input systems, there is bound to be a disconnect between how one party or system describes a particular piece of data or the semantics for storing it.
+When you are dealing with large amounts of data stored in departments, subsidiaries or even data input systems, there is bound to be a disconnect between how one party or system describes a particular piece of data.

 Taking a very simple example when dealing with patient data and when referring to patient gender there could be a number of different ways to record this piece of data.
 M and F or Male and Female or 1 and 2 are just a few of the possible variations that could occur.
 The data could also be described as Gender, Sex, Male or Female and so on.